isomerpages/moe-temasekjc/_admissions/JC Year 1 (DSA JC).md

     <input type="checkbox" id="accordion2">
     <label for="accordion2">DSA-JC ENGAGEMENT SESSION</label>
     <div>
-			<p style="text-align: justify;">The college will be conducting a DSA-JC engagement session for interested students (via Zoom) on 19 May 2023 at 4pm.
-More details of the engagement session will be provided later.</p>
+			<p style="text-align: justify;">The college will be conducting a DSA-JC engagement session for interested students (via Zoom) on 19 May 2023 at 4pm. </p>
     </div>
 	</li>
   <li>